 Earth-orbiting observatories have studied the universe since the 1960s, creating new fields of astronomy since space-borne telescopes can intercept wavelengths (such as x-rays and gamma rays) that cannot penetrate Earth's atmosphere.
 In the 1980s, NASA embarked upon building four "Great Observatories" for studies in different parts of the electromagnetic spectrum.
-Three have been launched: Hubble Space Telescope, launched April 1990 (for the visible wavelengths); Compton Gamma Ray Observatory, launched April 1991, deorbited June 2000; and Chandra X-Ray Observatory, launched July 1999.
+Three have been launched: Hubble Space Telescope, launched April 1990 (for the visible wavelengths); Compton Gamma Ray Observatory, launched April 1991, deorbited

+June 2000; and Chandra X-Ray Observatory, launched July 1999.
 The fourth, Space Infrared Telescope Facility (SIRTF), was reduced in size because of budgetary issues, but NASA still calls it a "great observatory."
 SIRTF is scheduled for launch in 2001.

 The 1960s witnessed the development of communications and meteorological satellites by NASA, and in the 1970s, land and ocean remote sensing satellites.
-NASA's role in this aspect of space utilization, called space applications, traditionally is for R&D, not operations, however.
+NASA's role in this aspect of space utilization, called space applications, traditionally is R&D, not operations.
 Once the technology is proven, operational responsibility is transferred to other government agencies or the private sector.
 NASA continues to perform research in many of these areas, and the Landsat land remote sensing program was returned to NASA after a decade of trying to privatize it.
-NASA's major environmental satellite research program today is the Earth Observing System, a series of satellites to be launched over 15-20 years to provide data to help understand global climate change (see Environment).
-Controversy also has erupted over another Earth science program, Triana (see Environment).
+NASA's major environmental satellite research program today is the Earth Observing System (see Environment).